fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_foreColor_#2=<COLOR_ACTIVECAPTION>;;;;;;;<COLOR_HIGHLIGHT>;<COLOR_HIGHLIGHT>`

-The foreground color of bar elements, which are highlighted depending on the status, i. a. the active view, a discharging battery and the sound volume, if it is not muted.
+The foreground color of bar elements, which are highlighted depending on the status, i.a. the active view, a discharging battery and the sound volume, if it is not muted.

 -------------------------------------------------------------------------------
 `Config_foreColor_#3=;;;;;;;<COLOR_INACTIVECAPTION>;`

-The foreground color of bar elements, which are highlighted depending on the status, i. a. a discharging battery with a battery level lower than 10%.
+The foreground color of bar elements, which are highlighted depending on the status, i.a. a discharging battery with a battery level lower than 10%.

 -------------------------------------------------------------------------------
 `Config_fontColor_#1=<COLOR_INACTIVECAPTIONTEXT>;<COLOR_CAPTIONTEXT>;<COLOR_MENUTEXT>;<COLOR_CAPTIONTEXT>;<COLOR_MENUTEXT>;<COLOR_CAPTIONTEXT>;<COLOR_INACTIVECAPTIONTEXT>;<COLOR_CAPTIONTEXT>;<COLOR_INACTIVECAPTIONTEXT>`